-Required: Sovereignty & Statehood
+- Sovereignty & Statehood

 We are reminded daily of the fragility of the norm-based international world-order.
 How did it develop and what are the philosophical views underpinning it?
-This course traces the history of philosophical reflection on international norms and institutions and their development from the medieval period to today.
-The course combines a focus on significant authors from that history, such as Aquinas, Grotius, Vattel, Kant, Kelsen, and Morgenthau, with attention to a more wide-ranging secondary literature.
+This course traces the history of philosophical reflection on international norms and institutions, and their development from the medieval period to today.
+The course combines a focus on significant authors from that history, such as Aquinas, Grotius, Kant, and Morgenthau, with attention to a more wide-ranging secondary literature.
 To better understand the nature of international norms and institutions we closely read (selections of) seminal works by these authors.
-We also attend to development of significant adjacent concepts such as territorial jurisdiction, sovereignty, punishment, and war from a philosophical perspective.
-Engagement with secondary literature will also allow us to critically reflect on the colonial background of the development of international law, the post-war global governance architecture, and the critiques of Eurocentricity in the historiography of that development.
+We also attend to the development of significant adjacent concepts such as territorial jurisdiction, sovereignty, and war from a philosophical perspective.
+Engagement with secondary literature will allow us to critically reflect on the colonial background of the development of international law, the post-war global governance architecture, and the critiques of Eurocentricity in the historiography of that development.

-are able to critically engage with these arguments by identifying strengths and weaknesses and by comparing and contrasting them
+critically engage with these arguments by identifying strengths and weaknesses and by comparing and contrasting them

 Mode of instruction

-The readings will be made available on blackboard.
+Readings will be made available to students.

 Courses offered at Leiden University College (LUC) are usually only open to LUC students and LUC exchange students.
 Leiden University students who participate in one of the university’s Honours tracks or programmes may register for one LUC course, if availability permits.
 Registration is coordinated by the Education Coordinator, firstname.lastname@example.org.